schultzm/entrez_direct_tut/README.md

 Several additional functions are also provided:

 `einfo` obtains information on indexed fields in an Entrez database.
+To get the list of available databases, do `einfo -dbs`

 `epost` uploads unique identifiers (UIDs) or sequence accession numbers.